MetalRain/parley/doc/syntax.md

 - have only alphanumeric values
 - start with small letter

-## Primitives
+## Primitive types

-Language has following primitive types
+Language has following primitive types:
 - Integer
 - Scalar
 - Vector